What we've learned from North Korea's missile tests

 It's one of a number of ballistic missile tests this year, and showed North Korea has the ability to potentially strike a US state.

-With each test, Pyongyang build its expertise.
+With each test, Pyongyang builds its expertise.

 We asked David Wright, co-director of the Global Security Program at the Union of Concerned Scientists and an expert on arms control and missile proliferation, to break down what we've learned from the year's tests.